The Complete History of Search Engines

 Final Thoughts

-The history of search is fascinating because initially, no one would have suspected an upstart like Google would dominate search engines the way they have over the past few years.
+The history of search is fascinating.
+Initially, no one would have suspected that an upstart like Google would dominate search engines the way they have over the past few years.
+However, looking back, it’s clear that Google was the first to understand what customers truly wanted.
+They were the first to focus on providing relevant and accurate search results, and they were the first to use artificial intelligence to improve their search engine.

 2 responses to “The Complete History of Search Engines”